$B_c$ to $A$ Transition Form Factors and Semileptonic Decays in Self-consistent Covariant Light-front Approach: Introduction

-Concurrently, the investigation of the semileptonic decays of $B_{(s)}$ mesons into excited charm mesons such as $D_{(s)}^{**}$ offers a valuable insight into the properties and behavior of these excited states \cite{Chen:2016spr, Atoui:2013ksa, Gan:2014jxa, Huang:2004et, Zhao:2006at}.
+Concurrently, investigating the semileptonic decays of $B_{(s)}$ mesons into excited charm mesons such as $D_{(s)}^{**}$ offers valuable insights into the properties and behavior of these excited states \cite{Chen:2016spr, Atoui:2013ksa, Gan:2014jxa, Huang:2004et, Zhao:2006at}.
 Similarly, semileptonic $B_c$ decay into $B^{**}$ and $B_s^{**}$ mesons can significantly contribute to understanding the spectroscopy and mixing phenomena of $B_{(s)}$ excitations \cite{CMS:2017hfy, LHCb:2016dxl, D0:2017qqm, Chen:2016spr, ParticleDataGroup:2022pth, ATLAS:2018udc, D0:2016mwd, Wang:2016wkj, Chen:2016mqt}.
-The excited states $D_{(s)}^{**} ~(B_{(s)}^{**})$ are referred to as \textit{p}-wave, \textit{i.e.}, scalar ($S,~J^P = 0^+$), axial-vector ($A,~1^+$), and tensor ($T,~2^+$) mesons, for example, $D_{(s)0}, D_{(s)1}, D_{(s)2}$ ($B_{(s)0}, B_{(s)1}, B_{(s)2}$), respectively\footnote{The valence quark composition of these orbitally excited charm and bottom meson states (and their charge conjugates) is represented as $ c\bar{q}$ and $ b\bar{q}$, where $ q = u,d,s$ \cite{ParticleDataGroup:2022pth}.
-Noted that, among \textit{p}-wave mesons, the physical states of axial-vector mesons are of two types $A$ and $A^{\p}$, which are represented as a mixture of axial-vector states $A_A$ $({}^{3} P_{1}, ~J^{PC} =1^{++} $) and $ A_B$ $({}^{1} P_{1}, ~J^{PC} =1^{+-})$, details of their spectroscopic notations, masses, and mixing scheme are given in Appendix~\ref{axial_mixing}.}.
+The excited states $D_{(s)}^{**} ~(B_{(s)}^{**})$ are referred to as \textit{p}-wave, \textit{i.e.}, scalar ($S,~J^P = 0^+$), axial-vector ($A,~1^+$), and tensor ($T,~2^+$) mesons, for example, $D_{(s)0}, D_{(s)1}, D_{(s)2}$ ($B_{(s)0}, B_{(s)1}, B_{(s)2}$), respectively\footnote{The orbitally excited charm and bottom mesons (and their charge conjugates) have a valence quark composition of $c\bar{q}$ and $b\bar{q}$, respectively, where $q = u, d, s$ \cite{ParticleDataGroup:2022pth}.
+Among p-wave mesons, physical axial-vector states exist in two types, \textit{i.e.}, $A$ and $A'$, which are mixtures of ${}^3P_1$ ($1^{++}$) and ${}^1P_1$ ($1^{+-}$) states.
+Detailed spectroscopic information, including masses and mixing schemes, can be found in Appendix~\ref{axial_mixing}.}.
 These studies encourage experimental efforts for the semileptonic decay of $B_c$ to orbitally excited mesons.
-Owing to the simple theoretical description via tree-level processes in the standard model (SM), the analysis of semileptonic weak decays of $B_c$ meson holds significant importance in experimental studies.
-In addition, these decays act as a probe for strong and weak interaction interference, phases of the CKM matrix elements, \textit{CP}-violation within and beyond the SM, and examine the lepton flavor universality (LFU) in the electroweak interactions.
+The analysis of semileptonic weak decays of the $B_c$ meson holds significant importance in experimental studies due to its simple theoretical description via tree-level processes in the Standard Model (SM).
+Additionally, these decays act as probes for strong and weak interaction interference, phases of the CKM matrix elements, \textit{CP}-violation within and beyond the SM, and examine the lepton flavor universality (LFU) in the electroweak interactions.
 It is important to note that the $B_c$ meson decays are categorized by $c$-quark ($c\to d/s$) and $b$-quark ($b\to u/c$) transitions and are given by following selection rules \cite{Fayyazuddin:2012qfa}: i) bottom-conserving: CKM-enhanced, $c\to s$, ($\Delta b = 0, \Delta C =-1, \Delta S = -1$) and CKM-suppressed, $c\to d$, ($\Delta b = 0, \Delta C =-1, \Delta S = 0$); ii) bottom-changing: CKM-enhanced, $b\to c$, ($\Delta b = -1, \Delta C =-1, \Delta S = 0$) and CKM-suppressed, $b\to u$, ($\Delta b = -1, \Delta C =0, \Delta S = 0$).
-Note that we adhere to the above-stated categorization for $c\to d/s$ and $b\to u/c$ transitions as bottom-conserving and bottom-changing transitions, respectively, throughout the manuscript.